serverlessworkflow/specification/use-cases/README.md

 The primary purpose of these use cases is to:

-- **Educate Newcomers:** Provide clear examples of how to utilize Serverless Workflow DSL for real-world applications.
+- **Educate Newcomers:** Provide clear examples of utilizing Serverless Workflow DSL for real-world applications.
-- **Inspire Innovation:** Showcase the diverse possibilities of workflow automation and orchestration.
+- **Inspire Innovation:** Showcase the diverse workflow automation and orchestration possibilities.
 - **Facilitate Best Practices:** Encourage consistent structure and documentation, making it easier to share knowledge and experiences within the community.

 ## Structure